 Some children are reluctant to get paint on their fingers, while other children continue putting anything and everything into their mouths.
 Sometimes you only have a quick couple of minutes to do an activity – this mess-free painting activity is great for these moments!

-You Might Also Enjoy 10 Mess Free No Glue Crafts for Preschoolers
+You May Also Enjoy 10 Mess Free No Glue Crafts for Preschoolers

 #16.
 Painting on Salt